Alex Portfolio

 University of Toronto, Faculty of Arts & Science

-Honours program focusing on statistical theory, machine learning, stochastic processes, and real analysis.
-Relevant courses include Statistical Learning, Bayesian Methods, Regression Analysis, and Mathematical Statistics.
+Specialist program in statistical theory, machine learning, and stochastic processes.
+Core courses: Statistical Learning, Bayesian Methods, Regression Analysis, Mathematical Statistics.

 03